Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

         To set the due time for the todo, use the `Set<CalendarTime>()` method with the `Due` property of the `Tizen.Pims.Calendar.CalendarDatabase` class as the first parameter:

-        ```
+        ```csharp
         CalendarTime due = new CalendarTime(1404036000); /// 2014/06/29 11:00:00 UTC
         record.Set<CalendarTime>(CalendarViews.Todo.Due, due);
         ```

     - Set the status.

         To set the status for the todo, use the `Set<int>()` with the `Status` property of the `Tizen.Pims.Calendar.CalendarDatabase` class as the first parameter.
-The [Tizen.Pims.Calendar.Calendar​Types.​Todo​Status](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarTypes.TodoStatus.html) enumeration defines the possible status values.
+The [Tizen.Pims.Calendar.Calendar​Types.​Todo​Status](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarTypes.TodoStatus.html) enumeration defines the possible status values.

-        ```
+        ```csharp
         record.Set<int>(CalendarViews.Todo.Status, CalendarTypes.TodoStatus.NeedAction);
         ```